Sound speed uncertainty in Acousto-Electric Tomography: Numerical results

 In a simplified scenario, if the true sound speed is slightly higher, $ p $ will have left the domain before $ \widetilde{p} $ and the reconstruction algorithm will see no signal as $ \widetilde{p} $ traverses the last stretch towards the boundary.
 Thus, the reconstructed power density will exhibit a low-valued zone.
 On the other hand, if the true sound speed is slightly lower, a reverse phenomenon happens and the reconstructed power density exhibits high values in the area.
 This phenomenon is very obvious when the error in $ \widetilde{p} $ is exacerbated by deliberately shifting the used sound speed by some constant.

 Also, the boundary of the conductivity inclusion exhibits moderately higher standard deviation, which is not surprising when looking at the conductivity reconstructions in Figure \ref{fig:reconstructions}; here the inclusion boundary shifts a bit from one to the other.
-We note that 150 samples were used for computing the means and standard deviations.
+We note that 150 sampled structures $ s(x;\theta) $ were used for computing the means and standard deviations.